josh-works/strava_run_polylines_osm/readme.md

+## 2021-12-05

+How to setup/run/use locally:

+1. install everything
+2. Run `download_activities.py` with `python download_activities.py`
+3. Get login/creds with `uvicorn authenticate:app --reload`, then visit localhost, grab the `code` attribute.
+3. run `$python extra_runs.py` // get polyline for each activity
+4. run webserver with `flask run`

 # Goal

 To render my nephew's currently-being-tracked bike route (via my GPS watch and my bike) on an OSM map layer so he can pan/drag/zoom/explore in a way very similar to google maps.